higherkindness/mu-scala/CONTRIBUTING.md

 Feel free to open an issue if you notice a bug, have an idea for a feature, or have a question about the code.
 Pull requests are also welcome.

-People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing mu on the Github page, Gitter channel, or other venues.
+People are expected to follow the [Scala Code of Conduct](https://typelevel.org/code-of-conduct.html) when discussing mu on the Github page, Gitter channel, or other venues.

 If you are being harassed, please contact one of [us](AUTHORS.md#maintainers) immediately so that we can support you.
 In case you cannot get in touch with us please write an email to [47 Degrees](mailto:hello@47deg.com).